ramzann7/bazaarmkt/MONGODB_COLLECTIONS_REFERENCE.md

 - ✅ `orders` - For order commissions
 - ✅ `artisanspotlight` - For spotlight revenue
-- ✅ `promotional_features` - For promotional revenue
+- ✅ `promotionalfeatures` - For promotional revenue
 - ✅ `revenues` - For revenue records (already exists)
 - ✅ `platformsettings` - For platform bank info (already exists)